mjz-smu/codelab_instructions/README.md

 ### Next Steps

 *   Run more benchmark tests!
-*   Develop more dashboards in PKE.
+*   Develop more dashboards in datastudio

 ### Learn More